-Company X, an award-winning, global leader in the xxx, xxx and xxx of xxx seeks a motivated, proactive, Marketing Specialist to develop marketing materials and website content, design ads, and generally, support the work of the marketing function.
-The successful candidate has a degree in marketing, and 1-3 years experience in advertising, website development, and Internet competitive research.
+Company X, an award-winning global leader in xxx, xxx, and xxx of xxx seeks a motivated, proactive, Marketing Specialist to develop marketing materials and website content, design ads, and generally, support the work of the marketing function.
+The successful candidate has a degree in marketing, and 1-3 years of experience in advertising, website development, and Internet competitive research.

 This posting enables you to screen resumes and evaluate potential candidates.
 The job posting ensures that you don’t settle for a person who is less qualified than the individual you were seeking.
 Or, you may occasionally decide that you underpriced the market in terms of the qualifications you seek at the salary you want to pay.

 In a recent search for a Planning and Scheduling Supervisor, as an example, a manufacturing company found that the $60,000 they wanted to pay the chosen employee, will not attract the qualified person they had hoped to find for the job.
 Their best applicants already make $75,000 as stated in their cover letters and on their resumes.

 All of this information helps you scan resumes more quickly.
 The information and preparation help you narrow down the many resumes to the chosen few resumes with greater accuracy.
 This preparation makes resume review relatively painless.